qwerty0981/studentSwipeIn/README.md

 This mode allows student data to be automatically submitted to a Google form.

 To set the form up you must:
-1) Create a new form on you Google account.
+1) Create a new form on your Google account.
 2) Create some number of short answer responses with the title of 'First Name', 'Last Name', 'Student ID', and/or 'Email' (NOTE: These are not case sensitive).
 3) Click the Send button in the top right and select a link.
 4) Copy the full link (Do not use the Shorten URL box) and, when prompted, paste it into the executable.